ruimarnjr/pp3-battle-at-sea/README.md

 ## Validator

-- No errors were found when pasing the code in the [Pep8 Validator](https://pep8ci.herokuapp.com/)
+- No errors were found when passing the code in the [Pep8 Validator](https://pep8ci.herokuapp.com/)

 <img src="docs/images/pep8.png">